 - Eighth Grade Field Studies: Capstone experience for Middle School students combines academics, outdoor education and transition to Upper School.

-- Foreign Exchange Programs with partner schools in France, Italy, Japan and Spain
+- Foreign Exchange Programs with partner schools in France, Italy, China and Spain

 - Outdoor Program: Includes backpacking, rock climbing, backcountry skiing, camping, mountaineering and kayaking.
 Two days of outdoor trips required for graduation from Upper School.